cran/kindisperse/README.md

 intergenerational kernel (axial) sigma for comparison below.

-First, a simple example (full sibs & first cousins) - note that the larger value must be imputted first, i.e. as `avect` in the equation.
+First, a simple example (full sibs & first cousins) - note that the larger value must be inputted first, i.e. as `avect` in the equation.
 Because they are simulated objects, categories don’t need to be supplied.